 As a member of the OECD, the Czech Republic applies principles and recommendations issued by this organization.
 In this regard, the OECD issued the OECD Guidelines in 1995 which were subsequently updated in July 2010.
 The OECD Guidelines are not legally binding for the Czech Republic, nevertheless, are widely followed.

-The Transfer Pricing principles defined by the OECD Guidelines were implemented into the Czech tax system by Guidance D – 332 of the Ministry of Finance.
-Even though not legally binding, Guidance D – 332 provides the guidance to taxpayers on how the Czech tax administration will approach the Transfer Pricing issues.
-Therefore, it is recommendable to follow the principles included in Guidance D – 332.
+The Transfer Pricing principles defined by the OECD Guidelines were implemented into the Czech tax system by Guidance D – 34 of the Ministry of Finance.
+Even though not legally binding, Guidance D – 34 provides guidance for taxpayers how the Czech tax administration will approach the Transfer Pricing issues.
+Therefore, it is recommendable to follow the principles included in Guidance D – 34.

 The term „related persons” (“related parties”) refers to: